fluxcd/flux/docs/references/fluxyaml-config-files.md

 example, you can use `kustomize` to patch a common set of resources to suit a particular environment.

-> Note: For a full, self-contained example of Flux generating manifests
+!!!note
-> with `kustomize` you can go to [https://github.com/fluxcd/flux-kustomize-example](https://github.com/fluxcd/flux-kustomize-example)
+    For a full, self-contained example of Flux generating manifests with `kustomize` you can go to [https://github.com/fluxcd/flux-kustomize-example](https://github.com/fluxcd/flux-kustomize-example)

 Manifest generation is controlled by the flags given to `fluxd`, and `.flux.yaml` files in your git repo.